odow/SDDP.jl/docs/src/tutorial/12_price_interpolation.md

 end
 ```

-We also use a different version of the [`@stageobjective`](@ref) function.
-This
+In the subproblem definition, we use a different version of the
-version takes a function that maps the price in the current stage to an
+[`@stageobjective`](@ref) function.
+This version takes a function that maps the
-expression for the stage objective.
-For our example, the stage-objective is:
+price in the current stage to an expression for the stage objective.
+For our
+example, the stage-objective is:
 ```julia
  @stageobjective(sp, (fuel_cost) -> fuel_cost * thermal_generation )
 ```

 The next question is how to extend this notation to models in which the price
 process depends upon the stage or Markov state.
 This can be implemented in
-SDDP.jl following a similar approach to that we discussed in [Stage-dependent risk measures](@ref).
+SDDP.jl following a similar approach to that we discussed in
-Instead of passing an instance of `DynamicPriceInterpolation`, we pass a
+[Stage-dependent risk measures](@ref).
+Instead of passing an instance of
-function that takes two arguments -- the stage `t` and Markov state `i` -- and
+`DynamicPriceInterpolation`, we pass a function that takes two arguments -- the
+stage `t` and Markov state `i` -- and returns an instance of
-returns an instance of `DynamicPriceInterpolation`.
-For our example, if the
+`DynamicPriceInterpolation`.
+For our example, if the price is deterministic in
-price is deterministic in the first stage:
+the first stage:
 ```julia
 function build_price_interpolation(t::Int, i::Int)
     noise = if t == 1